-Likelihood of fire Potential consequences of fire Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk
+Likelihood of fire Po Potential consequences of fire Slight harm Moderate harm Extreme harm Low Trivial risk Tolerable risk Moderate risk Medium Tolerable risk Moderate risk Substantial risk High Moderate risk Substantial risk Intolerable risk

-Considering the fire prevention measures observed at the time of this riassessment, it is considered that the hazard from fire (likelihood of fire) these premises is: Low \square Medium \boxtimes High \square In this context, a definition of the above terms is as follows: Low Unusually low likelihood of fire because of negligible potential sources of ignition.
-Medium Normal fire hazards (e.g., potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls (other than minor shortcomings).
-High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire.
-Considering the nature of the premises and the occupants, as well as the fire protection and procedural arrangements observed at the time of this fire risk assessment, it is considered that the consequences for life safety in the event of fire would be: Slight Harm ⊠ Moderate e Harm □ Extreme Harm □ injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
+High IVIOGE erate risk Substantiai risk intolerable risi Considering the fire prevention measures observed at the time of this risk assessment, it is considered that the hazard from fire (likelihood of fire) at these premises is: Low Medium n 🗆 High □ In this context, a defir nition o f the above terms is as follows : Low , low likelihood of fill le potential source Medium sources) for fire hazard e hazards (e.g., po or this type of occu is generally subjec e controls (other th ngs). pancy, with High one or mo equate controls ap re significant fire ha result in significan od of fire. azards, Considering the natural fire protection and profire risk assessment, in the event of fire wo ocedura it is cor al arrangemensidered tha ents observed at th ne time of this Slight Harm ⊠ M oderate e Harm  Extreme Harm injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).